Causal Embargo: Chrononauts

 Co-Discovery

-Copper-plate rotary press welded from cannon offcuts; ink sourced from walnut dye: all locally legible materials.
+Copper-plate rotary press welded from cannon offcuts; ink sourced from walnut dye, all locally legible materials.

 4